LockdownRP-PZ/Rulebook/README.md

 ![BanquetTable](https://github.com/LockdownRP-PZ/Rulebook/blob/main/Images/BanquetTable.png)

-### 7.1 NPC characters will NOT engage first in combat without prior OOC consent with the player.
+### 7.1 PvP with NPCs

 - Regular PvP consent rules apply.
-- Any injuries that may be caused directly to the player by the event staff will be discussed prior to them being inflicted.
-- Players will have the choice to decline having their characters injured directly by an event team member.
-However injuries caused indirectly (E.G a zombie spawning and scratching the player character) will not be held responsible by the event staff.
+  - That is, consent must be gained except in Open Combat zones.

-### 7.2 If PvP occurs, only staff NPCs will have PVP enabled.
+- If PvP occurs against NPCs, only staff NPCs will have PVP enabled.

-- This rule is in place so that players may engage in PvP without injuring other players in their immediate area.
+  - This is to enable players to engage in PvP without accidentally injuring other players.

+### 7.2 Injuries during events

+- Event staff will not be held responsible for injuries caused indirectly by staff during events (E.G a spawned zombie scratching the player character).